brady-goldsworthy/GMS2-Voronoi/README.md

 # GMS2-Voronoi

-An unfinished implementation of delaunay triangulation and voronoi polygons in GMS2.
+A quick-and-dirty, unoptimized implementation of delaunay triangulation and voronoi polygons in GMS2.